 What documentation will I be asked to provide for registration?

 Check with the school.
-Typically you need to provide proof of address and your child’s birth certificate.
+Typically you need to provide proof of address, your child’s birth certificate, immunization records, and more.

 Technical Support and Updating Applications